Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 * Stage name - the title of the stage.
 * Environment - the number of environments the stage is associated to.
 * Services - the number of services the stage is associated to.
-* Assets - the number of asset that have a service the stage is associated to.
+* Assets - the number of assets that have a service the stage is associated to.
 * Description - the stage description.

 ### Creating a stage